Hawtin-Labs/OSCLAPHOTON/README.md

-# OSCLAP
+# OSCLAPHOTON

-CLAP Plugin for MIDI/OSC output from a DAW to an OSC Server
+CLAP Plugin for OSC output from a DAW to TD-Photon

 Adapted from [here](https://github.com/gamingrobot/daw-out) for my own purposes.

 <!-- ![plugin_gui](img/plugin_gui.png) -->